Burn Rate: Everything You Need to Know

 If any of these are relevant, problems can arise if profits fall and gross burn rates are high.

 If you need help with burn rates, check out UpCounsel's marketplace where you can post any questions or concerns that you have.
 UpCounsel accepts only the top 5 percent of lawyers on its site.
 These lawyers average 14 years of law experience and come from law schools that include Harvard Law and Yale Law.
-Their experience includes working on behalf of companies such as Google, Stripe, and Twilio.
+Their experience includes working on behalf of companies such as Google, Menlo Ventures, and Airbnb.